-The Stanford Graduate School of Business has posted the MBA application essays for the 2016-2017 admissions cycle.
-They remain unchanged from last year, and are as follows:
+The Stanford Graduate School of Business has officially confirmed the MBA essay questions for the 2018-19 admissions cycle.
+They remain unchanged from previous admissions seasons.

-For this essay Stanford GSB would like you to:
+For this essay, Stanford would like you to:

 - Do some deep self-examination, so you can genuinely illustrate who you are and how you came to be the person you are.